smy1/swlab/python/README.md

       camera=["BABY", "front", "SBR1", "SCREEN", "影片二"])
 ```
 In the merge function, we need to enter three information:
-- **folder: Where is the main project folder that stores all the videos?** In this example, the main project folder is called "mc_vid", stored in the desktop by a user named "user".
+- **folder**: Where is the main project folder that stores all the videos?
+In this example, the main project folder is called "mc_vid", stored in the desktop by a user named "user".
-- **children: What are the names of the first-level subfolders?** These subfolders are stored within main project folder and are presumably named after the participants' ID (in this example, "a62_c62", "a63_c63", and "a64_c64").
+- **children**: What are the names of the first-level subfolders?
+These subfolders are stored within main project folder and are presumably named after the participants' ID (in this example, "a62_c62", "a63_c63", and "a64_c64").
 By listing all the subfolders here, the merge function will loop through them one by one.
-- **camera: What are the names of the second-level subfolders?** These subfolders are stored within the first-level child subfolders.
+- **camera**: What are the names of the second-level subfolders?
+These subfolders are stored within the first-level child subfolders.
 These second-level subfolders should be the name of the cameras/video recorders.
 Within these camera subfolders should be all the short, truncated videos that we want to concatenate into one complete long video.
 >[!NOTE]
 >If a camera subfolder does not exist within one or more of the child subfolders, the function will just return a statement that there is nothing to merge for that child's camera.
 This means that we can list all the possible camera subfolders even if these subfolders exist only in some of the child subfolders but not in other child subfolders.